AldoFusterTurpin/printer-timeline-frontend/README.md

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+Use lite-server (https://github.com/johnpapa/lite-server) to simulate the execution in a production environment:

+You can use `ng build --prod` and then do `lite-server --baseDir="dist/printer-timeline"` to simulate a production environment (check https://angular.io/guide/deployment).

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).